lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Identification of Credentials {#id_cred}

 ID_CRED_R and ID_CRED_I are transported in message_2 and message_3, respectively (see {{asym-msg2-proc}} and {{asym-msg3-proc}}).
 They are used to identify and optionally transport the authentication keys of the Initiator and the Responder, respectively.
 ID_CRED_I and ID_CRED_R do not have any cryptographic purpose in EDHOC since EDHOC integrity protects the authentication credential.
-EDHOC relies on COSE for identification of authentication credentials and supports all COSE header parameters used to identify authentication credentials including X.509, C509, CWT and CCS.
+EDHOC relies on COSE for identification of authentication credentials and can support all COSE header parameters used to identify authentication credentials including X.509, C509, CWT and CCS.

 * ID_CRED_R is intended to facilitate for the Initiator to retrieve the Responder's authentication key.

 * ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's authentication key.

 ID_CRED_I and ID_CRED_R are COSE header maps and contains one or more COSE header parameter.
 ID_CRED_I and ID_CRED_R MAY contain different header parameters.
 The header parameters typically provide some information about the format of authentication credential.

+It is NOT RECOMMENDED to use the "-sender" header parameters, e.g. x5t-sender, defined in Section 3 of {{I-D.ietf-cose-x509}} for identification of certificates.
+Instead static DH certificates SHOULD be identified using the corresponding parameter without "-sender", e.g. x5t.
+(EDHOC is not using the COSE_recipient structure and it is clear from the message field if it is identification of the certificate of I or of R.)

 Example: X.509 certificates can be identified by a hash value using the 'x5t' parameter:

 * ID_CRED_x = { 34 : COSE_CertHash }, for x = I or R,